 California Residential Inspector Practice Exam

-What is the minimum clear width for an egress door in a dwelling unit?
+What is the standard minimum width for egress windows in bedrooms?

 30 inches